amoe/acceleratedcpp/chapter-notes.md

 K&M note that RefHandle never copies at all, which may be confusing given that people expect the copy constructor to ... copy.

+In the constructor for StudentInfo, no need to initialize cp because the constructor for Handle will set its owned pointer to zero.
+Also no need for rule-of-three member functions, again because Handle controls all of that.

+    // Code looks the same, but the Handle constructor is implicitly called! istream& StudentInfo1::read(istream& is) {
+        char ch;
+        is >> ch;

+        if (ch == 'U') {
+            cp = new CoreStudent(is);   // IMPLICIT HANDLE CONSTRUCTOR CALL HERE!
+        } else {
+            cp = new GradStudent(is);
+        }

+        return is;
+    }

+what is the use of an interface class?  just so we can use the . instead of ->.